-In May 2018, the Exchange formally switched to an Agile methodology for development of future Healthplanfinder enhancements.
-The switch from a Waterfall to Agile methodology came after extensive training, testing, and the successful completion of a pilot program.
-Agile should allow the Exchange to more rapidly develop Healthplanfinder enhancements for customers and respond to changes in the individual market.
+The Exchange continued its transition to an Agile and Development, Security, and Operations (DevSecOps) methodologies for development of future Healthplanfinder enhancements.
+The switch from a waterfall to Agile has already yielded results such as improved quality and more frequent releases.
+Agile and DevSecOps should allow the Exchange to more rapidly develop Healthplanfinder enhancements for our customers and respond to changes in the individual market.